jdiogobc/personal_website/content/home/experience.md

   date_start = "2019-04-10"
   date_end = "2021-01-01"
   description = """
-  - Using deep-learning applied to 3D medical Imaging to automate extremely laborious and complex manual processes, I saved thousands of company working hours.
+  - Using deep-learning (U-net) applied to 3D medical Imaging to automate extremely laborious and complex manual processes, I saved thousands of company working hours.
-  - Developed user-friendly API based pipelines to facilitate processes otherwise time-consuming
+  - Developed user-friendly pipelines to facilitate processes otherwise time-consuming
   - Developed tools for data-visualization that are used across multiple teams
   """